neurobcn/XtreamUI---All-versions/README.md

 ftp://root:PilaritO@paca.dyndns.org/

+19

+Changelog:
+Redone M3U import for streams, should be better now!
+Should work for those who it didn't work for before.
+Added M3U Import / Folder Import for Movies.
+Scans TMDb in the background using a cronjob.
+Added re-process TMDb to Mass Edit.
+Fixed mass delete of episodes.
+Added notes to Streams, Movies and Episodes page.

+R19A - 21/11/2019 16:15

+Added folder watching for movies, cron and assorted pages (dropdown for settings).
+Fixed transcoding profile creator.
+Fixed target container on mass import.

+18

 [b][u]THIS ISN'T A REQUEST THREAD - PLEASE STOP POSTING REQUESTS HERE!
 Use the dedicated forum[/u][/b] [b][u]ANYONE SHARING THIS TO NON-DONATORS WILL BE BANNED[/u][/b]